-My name is Sarah, I am 27 years young, living in Germany and sometimes I have the feeling that I have already lived the life of a 70-year-old.
-I love to put an end to my dreams by making them come true.
+My name is Sarah, I am 28 years young, living in Germany and I sometimes have the feeling that I have already lived the life of a 70-year-old.
+I love to put an end to my dreams by making them real.
 I danced over volcanic craters, forgot my flashlight in one of the darkest places in the world, wanted to buy stamps in a ghost town and traded my fear of death for my thirst for adventure.
 The exchange rate was quite okay.
-But it's like waiting in the sun with cheese: the longer you wait, the more shitty it gets.
+But it's like with cheese in the sun: the longer you wait, the more shite it gets.

 Here I tell stories about my crazy life as a digital nomad, travel fetishist and tiny house owner.
 You'll also find adventures of people I meet on the road.
 Sometimes it gets pathetic, sometimes ironic and actually always exciting and very honest.
 There are insider tips and tips for idiots and a bunch of nice photos because I can't stop escalating with my camera even in a thunderstorm.

 I want you to reconsider your fears and your possibilities.
 In a way that you start to forget to include the word "someday" in your wishes.
 Because that makes the substance of your life crumbly like old biscuits.
 And nobody likes old biscuits.
 There's only one really important thing in life.
 Living.

 Since ten years I am traveling as much as possible.
 Many times in Europe - from a road trip through the fog of Ireland to the sunset at the border to Africa.
 In 2017 I fulfilled my life's

 dream and traveled the entire USA for four months all by myself - 7.500 miles through high